India: Sustainable Development and Social Change

 (HIND 3000–3500 / 3 credits / 45 class hours)

-Emphasis on beginning speaking and comprehension skills through classroom and field instruction.
+Emphasis on speaking and comprehension skills through classroom and field instruction.
 Based on in-country evaluation, including oral proficiency testing, students are placed in beginning, intermediate, or advanced classes.

 Field Methods and Ethics – syllabus (PDF)